enderneko/AbstractFramework/README.md

 ## VS Code

-1. Clone this repository to your local computer.
+1. Clone this repository to your local computer or install the addon directly.
-2. Add the repository directory to your system environment variables (e.g., `AF_HOME`).
+2. Add the `AbstractFramework` directory to your system environment variables (e.g., `AF_HOME`).
 3. Install the Lua extension ([sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)).
 4. In your workspace's settings.json, add the following: